 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Theodore Thomas has survived, dating from 1892, and has been translated into English on this website:
+Two letters from Tchaikovsky to Theodore Thomas have survived, both dating from 1892, and have been translated into English on this website: